-Borrowings of our Group as at 31 December 2019 were bank borrowings and third party borrowings and separately amounted to approximately RMB318.8 million and RMB2.0 million (2018: approximately RMB190.4 million and nil) and denominated in HKD, Euro and RMB.
-Amongst the borrowings, approximately RMB299.3 million (2018: approximately RMB161.0 million) will be repayable within one year and approximately RMB21.5 million (2018: approximately RMB29.4 million) will be repayable after one year.
-For the year under review, net finance income of our Group was approximately RMB1.9 million (2018: approximately RMB8.4 million).
-For details of the borrowings and finance cost of our Group, please refer to notes 19 and 24 to the consolidated financial statements contained in this annual report respectively.
+Borrowings of our Group as at 31 December 2020 were bank borrowings which amounted to approximately RMB205.6 million (2019: approximately RMB320.8 million) and denominated in Euro and US\$.
+Amongst the borrwings, approximately RMB191.5 million (2019: approximately RMB299.3 million) will be repayable within one year and approximately RMB14.0 million (2019: approximately RMB21.5 million) will be repayable after one year.
+For the year under review, the net finance cost of our Group was approximately RMB5.2 million (2019: net finance income of approximately RMB1.9 million).
+For details of the borrowings of our Group, please refer to notes 20 and 26 to the consolidated financial statements contained in this annual report.